-• Coordinator/Manager: not to exceed \$2,000

-Assistant/Assoc Director: not to exceed \$3,500

-• Director/Executive Director: not to exceed \$5,000

-• AVP and above: not to exceed 10% of salary, per policy
+- Coordinator/Manager: not to exceed \$2,000 - Assistant/Assoc Director: not to exceed \$3,500 - Director/Executive Director: not to exceed \$5,000 - AVP and above: not to exceed 10% of salary, per policy

-Upon receipt of the finalist information the Employment Coordinator will job offer approval from the Hiring Manager, the Business Coordinator and Compensation.
+Upon receipt of the finalist information the Employment Coordinator will obtain criminal history record check clearance and job offer approval from the hiring manager, College/Dept. Business Administrator and Compensation.
 In some cases, Compensation will recommend a higher or lower salary amount.
-The hiring department and Human Resources must be in agreement before a verbal offer will be extended to the finalist.
+The hiring department and Human Resources must agree before a verbal offer will be extended to the finalist.
 Once all required paperwork is collected and the job offer has been approved, the Employment Coordinator is responsible for extending a verbal offer to the finalist.
 If there is a negotiation, the Employment Coordinator serves as the liaison between the candidate and the hiring department.
-Once an agreement is reached regarding the salary and start date, the offer letter is created.
-The offer letter will be sent electronically to the candidate from the online application system. acceptance of the electronic offer the candidate will complete the onboarding process.
+Once an agreement is reached regarding the salary and start date, the eOffer is created and will be sent electronically to the candidate from the online application system.
+Upon acceptance of the electronic offer the candidate will complete the onboarding process.